-I was introduced to this craft by Wellbeing at Whistlewood, who were at Timber Festival.
-They were making these butterflies using old envelopes and they were a big hit!
+I was introduced to this craft back in 2019 by Wellbeing at Whistlewood.
+They were making these butterflies at Timber festival (gosh do you remember festivals!?), using old envelopes and they were a big hit with the crowds!
 Even Beth had a go!

-Since then I’ve tried making them with a variety of recycled paper – maps, dress patterns, books.
+Since Timber, I’ve tried making them with a variety of recycled paper – maps, dress patterns, books, newspapers.

 Worry not vintage fans, I’m not using anything beautiful or usable.
-Think patterns that are torn or marked and unusable, books fished out of the recycling bin and maps that are falling apart.
+I’ve used sewing patterns that are torn, books fished out of the recycling bin and maps that are falling apart.
+Over the past couple of years I’ve taken many unloved pages and made these almost ethereal little decorations.

 You will need